October 2009: The trail to Britain becoming a zero waste country was announced last week by Environment Secretary Hilary Benn.

 * The govt expects Local Authorities to supply a full collection service for all recyclable items by 2020.
 This should include paper, card, cans, glass and plastic bottles, food and packing.

 We’ll encourage Local Authorities in picking up food waste to employ the technology and funding open to them to manage the power of energy from waste.

-* Publication of our aims and actions for Commercial and Commercial Waste in Britain .
+* Publication of our aims and actions for Industrial and Commercial Waste in Britain .

 This can help enterprises to use resources better and inspire them to consider what they do with their waste as well as delivering advantages for the environment.